britram/draft-trammell-wire-image/draft-iab-wire-image.md

   timestamp option {{?RFC7323}} allow the measurement of application-experienced latency.

-During the design of a protocol, the utility of features such as these shoud be considered, and the protocol's wire image should therefore be designed to explicitly expose information to those network functions deemed important by the designers in an obvious way.
+During the design of a protocol, the utility of features such as these should be considered.
+The protocol's wire image can be designed to explicitly expose information to those network functions deemed important by the designers.
 The wire image should expose as little other information as possible.

-However, even when information is explicitly provided to the network, any information that is exposed by the wire image, even that information not intended to be consumed by an observer, must be designed carefully as it might ossify, making it immutable for future versions of the protocol.
+However, even when information is explicitly provided to the network, any information that is exposed by the wire image, even that information not intended to be consumed by an observer, must be designed carefully, as deployed network functions using that information may render it immutable for future versions of the protocol.
 For example, information needed to support decryption by the receiving endpoint (cryptographic handshakes, sequence numbers, and so on) may be used by devices along the path for their own purposes.

 ## Declaring Protocol Invariants